 As Google now calculates meta descriptions in pixels, you can use our free Google SERP meta description length checker as a guide when creating your meta descriptions or titles.
 If you keep the pixel width, your snippets will definitely fit in SERPs results, and you can be assured that all the important information in the meta tag is indexed and shown to all your next visitors.

-3. Generating the meta descriptions by search engines (+ our research)
+3. Generating the meta descriptions by search engines (with our research)

 As I mentioned above, I did my research mainly on Google.